WirtsLegs/WirtsTools/README.md

 Finally to debug or otherwise figure out the values for a specific weapon including name run `WT.weapon.Debug()` that will turn on debugging output that will, among other things, print weapon details out to the screen when you fire a weapon

+**For details on adding custom filter functions or event handlers, see [Advanced: Custom Functions for Weapon Features](#advanced-custom-functions-for-weapon-features).**

 Ok now how to actually add those terms to the filter, to start we created a filter with

 ```lua